qazwart/eruv/README.md

 # Synopsis
 Twitter/Twilio/AWS Lambda Interface

-#Authors
+# Authors
 Original Author: Shalom Kaplan
-Updated by: David Weintraub (david@weintraub)
+Updated by: David Weintraub (david@weintraub.name)

 # Description
 This was part of a package to setup an Eruv hotline that was automated.
 In Highland Park, we use Twitter as